wombleton/gitlaw-nz/acts/S/Stamp and Cheque Duties Act 1971.md

 ##### Tarawera Forest Act 1967 (1967 No 45)

 Section 13\.

+Schedule 1: amended, on 16 December 2013, by section 66 of the Members of Parliament (Remuneration and Services) Act 2013 (2013 No 93).

 Schedule 1: amended, on 9 December 1991, by [section 11][207] of the Securities Transfer Act 1991 (1991 No 119).